Slhm/Kittelsen/README.md

 # Kittelsen
 Discord bot based in node.js

+Still WIP to generelize it enough to be used as a template.

 ### Most useful commands/functionality:

 * !8 - magic 8 ball. if message contains one or more "or", it will choose between them.